 What is a service dog?

-I get asked this a lot, particularly considering I have a small dog who accompanies me everywhere.
-I can't give you all the answers, but what I can tell you is that it is a dog that is used b ya disabled person to better function.
+I get asked this a lot, particularly considering I have a dog who accompanies me everywhere.
+I can't give you all the answers, but what I can tell you is that it is a dog that is used by a disabled person in order to be able to maintain a somewhat 'normal' life.
 The dog must be trained in at least one task to assist the person, and the handler must be disabled in some form.

 Service dogs come in a wide variety, from anxiety dogs for people with PTSD, to hearing dogs for the deaf, and seeing eye dogs for the blind.
 There are even dogs that are used by paraplegics to retrieve items for them!